* As an Amazon affiliate, this site earns from qualifying purchases.

 Psalm 23

-Psalm 23 is one of the most well-known and loved psalms in the Bible.
-Many people have turned to it for comfort during hard times.
+Psalm 23 is one of the most familiar psalms in the Bible.
 It speaks of God as a shepherd who cares for His people.
-This image is simple but full of meaning.
+This image is simple and easy to understand.
+A shepherd stays close, protects the flock, and leads them to safety.
+In the same way, God watches over us each day.

 Shepherd Words from Long Ago